-- Pour into a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 375° for 18-22 minutes or until golden brown and a toothpick inserted near the center comes out clean.
-Cool on a wire rack for 20 minutes.
+- Transfer to prepared pan.
+Bake 18-22 minutes or until golden brown and a toothpick inserted in center comes out clean.
+Cool on a wire rack 20 minutes.

-- For frosting, in a large saucepan, bring butter and milk just to a boil.
-Immediately remove from the heat; stir in confectioners' sugar and extract.
-Stir in walnuts; spread over warm cake.
-Cool completely.
+- For frosting, combine butter and milk in a large saucepan; bring just to a boil.
+Remove from heat; gradually stir in confectioners' sugar and extract.
+Stir in walnuts.
+Spread over warm cake.
 Yield: 20 servings.

 Reviews for White Texas Sheet Cake

 "Made this last weekend, half recipe, no nuts, to check out the texture in anticipation of using it for a shower dessert.
 The cake turned out well but the taste was bland.
 I substituted vanilla for most of the Almond flavoring.
 The texture was good.
 Next time I bake this recipe I will use all baking soda instead of part baking soda and baking powder as the chocolate version uses and will substitute all vanilla and no almond flavoring."

 "Very tender cake with a delicate crumb.
 I did substitute milk for water.
 Great recipe!"

 "I have made this many times since I found it.
 I do not understand why you would put walnuts in almond flavored anything.
 I have always substituted sliced almonds.
 Prettier and tastes better."